Everything Immortal for September 25 ...

 “I’ll do the movie on one condition.
 You put two million dollars in my account.
 Because when this movie comes out—I’ll be through as an actor.
 Everyone will hate me.
 The two million would be my insurance policy” (92).

-On February 17 Paramount put Raft under suspension, dropping him from payroll and then--I would guess to make him really feel the suspension--picked up his option anyway, renewing his contract on the 21st.
+Paramount put Raft under suspension on February 17, dropping him from payroll and then--I would guess to make him really feel the suspension--picked up his option anyway, renewing his contract on the 21st.
 It was during this time that Jack La Rue was cast as Trigger.
 It was another month before Raft and Paramount settled their rift with it agreed that Raft would return to work at the end of March to begin work on his next film.

 The Story of Temple Drake starred Miriam Hopkins in the title role with William Gargan as the young lawyer in love with her, Sir Guy Standing as Temple’s grandfather, and William Collier, Jr. as good time Toddy, whom Temple uses for kicks.